AdaCore/spark2014/docs/lrm/source/introduction.rst

 - Although a goal of |SPARK| is to provide a language that supports as many Ada 2012 features as practical, there is another goal which is to support good programming practice guidelines and coding standards applicable to certain domains or standards.
-This goal is met by *Code Policies* that shall be allowed that reduce the subset of |SPARK| that may be used in line with specific goals such as domain needs or certification requirements.
-The use of a code policy may also have the effect of simplifying proof or analysis.
-See section :ref:`code_policy` for further details.
+This goal is met either by standard Ada Restrictions and Profile pragmas, or via existing tools (e.g. pragma Restriction_Warnings in GNAT, or the coding standard checker gnatcheck).

 - |SPARK| shall allow the mixing of code written in the |SPARK| subset with code written in full Ada 2012.
 See section :ref:`in_out` for